 If you're looking for a delicious and easy mixed drink to serve on a moment's notice, the nutty Irishman is a fantastic option.
 It is a flavorful mix of Irish whiskey, Irish cream, and Frangelico, and there are a few ways to serve it.

-For drinkers who want something short and flavorful without the sweetness, the surfer on acid is an excellent choice.
+For drinkers who want something short and flavorful without the sweetness, the California surfer is an excellent choice.
 The mix of coconut rum, Jägermeister, and pineapple juice is always hit.

 A category of their own, "stick drinks" require a muddler to mix a few of the ingredients.
 It's a slightly more advanced bartending skill, though it's easy once you get the hang of it.
 These drinks are typically served over ice and can be either tall or short: